 - Baby wipes –stock up on when they are on offer.

-- Baby monitor – I am using the Angelcare AC401 Baby movement monitor with sound.
+- Baby monitor – I am using the Angelcare Baby movement monitor with sound.
 I chose this because it has the sensor mat that goes under the mattress, this senses the baby movements and shows you by a ticking pendulum on the parent monitor.
-If baby stops moving for 20 seconds it alerts you with an alarm.
-It really gave me peace of mind especially with my first baby when I was really nervous to have him in his own room.
-The temperature of baby’s room is also displayed on the parent unit which means you don’t need a separate room thermometer.
+If the baby stops moving for 20 seconds it alerts you with an alarm.
+The temperature of baby’s room is also displayed on the parent unit which I found really helpful when I was dressing the baby for bedtime.
+If you need a room thermometer the Groegg is a lovely design and makes a cute nightlight.

-- Cot, crib or moses basket – I had a moses basket but neither of my newborns would sleep in it for long.
+- Cot, crib or Moses basket – I had a Moses basket but neither of my newborns would sleep in it for long.
 They were not great sleepers until they went into their cot in their own room.
 One item I would have liked to try is the next2me as I have read some great reviews on it.
-It allows baby to sleep safely next to you, but in their own crib.
+It allows baby to sleep safely next to you but in their own crib.
+If you need advice on safe sleeping visit the Lullaby Trust website.

 - Mattress, sheets or blankets for the cot or crib